 The spreadsheet was designed to fit within your screen width on a laptop or desktop computer.
 Use the scroll bars to move up, down, and sideways as needed.

 The result is shown in a grid at the bottom of the worksheet (you will need to scroll down to see it).
 To interpret your results, see the brief explanations below the results plot (scroll further down).
 We would be delighted to discuss your results with you.
-For more detail you can read our blog article, “Maintenance and Reliability Maturity“, or you can contact us to discuss.
+For more detail, you can read our blog articles on “Maintenance and Reliability Maturity” (Part 1 and Part 2), or you can contact us to discuss.

 Other sources of useful information are our books, “Basic Reliability Management“, and “Uptime – Strategies for Excellence in Maintenance Management”